Anikhet/Anikhet/README.md

 ## Off Duty

 Visual astronomy is what pulled me into AstroAgent in the first place.
-I produce music too — everything on my [SoundCloud](https://soundcloud.com/anikhetmulky) is mine, start to finish.
+I produce music too, everything on my [SoundCloud](https://soundcloud.com/anikhetmulky) is mine, start to finish.
 Video games, and a bit of competitive programming when I want to feel slow again.

 ---